zhaolingshan/tp/docs/UserGuide.md

 [Back to top](#Product_Overview)

 ### 2.8 S/U module: `su` <a name="S/U_Module"></a>
-Didn’t so very well for a module?
-S/U the module in your list using this feature! \
+Didn’t do so very well for a module?
+S/U the module using this feature! \
  \
 Format: `su MODULE_CODE` \
  \